cracyc/msdos-player/readme.txt

 MS-DOS Player contains the internal debugger for developers, but it is disabled on the binaries in the archive.
-To enable the internal debugger, please remove the comment out of definition "//#define USE_DEBUGGER" in msdos.h and build the binary.
+To enable the internal debugger, please remove the comment out of definition "//#define USE_DEBUGGER" in common.h and build the binary.

 MS-DOS Player opens the telnet port.
 The port number is 23 in default, but if it is already used, 9000 or later.